-The average hourly wage for an in-house personal assistant is $15.36 an hour; however, depending on their experience, rates can reach upwards of $25 per hour.
-A business can expect to pay a full-time and in-house personal assistant approximately $600 a week or $2,400 a month, plus benefits, health insurance, and paid vacation time.
+The average hourly wage for an in-house personal assistant is $17.15 an hour; however, depending on their experience, rates can reach upwards of $25 per hour.
+A business can also expect to pay benefits, health insurance, and paid vacation time.

 On top of their salary, PAs also require equipment and supplies such as a computer, desk, and chair.
 They will also likely need a cell phone with a data plan.
 Every business must also pay for insurance in order to cover its liabilities.
 Consequently, an in-house personal assistant will likely increase a business’s insurance premiums.